The UK’s peatlands are making a significant contribution to our greenhouse gas emissions because of the way they are managed, a major study has shown.

 As a result, many of these areas are now emitting CO2 to the atmosphere.

-The study, led by the Centre for Ecology & Hydrology (CEH) and the James Hutton Institute, found that the overall greenhouse gas emission from peatlands could exceed the equivalent of 20 Megatonnes of CO2 emissions each year – around 4% of the UK’s total annual greenhouse gas (GHG) emissions.
+The study, led by the Centre for Ecology & Hydrology (CEH) and the James Hutton Institute, found that the overall greenhouse gas emission from peatlands could exceed the equivalent of around 20 Megatonnes of CO2 emissions each year – around 4% of the UK’s total annual greenhouse gas (GHG) emissions.

 The estimates mean the UK’s land area as a whole may be emitting more carbon as CO2 to the atmosphere than it is removing from it.
 GHG emissions from peatlands are currently not fully included in the UK’s annual national greenhouse gas inventory and would need to be addressed if the UK wanted to become ‘carbon neutral’.